PSALMSON01/Amazon-Product/README.md

 Prior to analysis, the dataset was carefully cleaned and transformed to ensure it was accurate, consistent, and compatible with tools such as Microsoft Excel.

 Filtering: Removed irrelevant entries and duplicate values in the Product and Category columns to reduce unnecessary characters and ensure uniqueness.

 Text Cleaning: Applied the =CLEANTRIM function to eliminate special characters and extra spaces, and used the =PROPER function to standardize text casing—essential for accurate sentiment and keyword analysis.

 Column Elimination: Removed non-essential columns that did not contribute to the analysis.

 New Column Creation: Introduced calculated fields such as Price Bucket, Potential Revenue, High Discount, Reviews, and Rating Score to provide a foundation for deeper insights and analytical comparisons.

 Data Formatting: Assigned appropriate data types and formatting to ensure consistency and compatibility across the dataset.

+**Data Review & Understanding**

+Data Review was conducted to know the behaviour of the dataset before carrying out proper Analysis and visualization

+1. What is the average discount percentage by product category?

+2. How many products are listed under each category?

+3. What is the total number of reviews per category?

+4. Which products have the highest average ratings?

+5. What is the average actual price vs the discounted price by category?

+6. Which products have the highest number of reviews?

+7. How many products have a discount of 50% or more?

+8. What is the distribution of product ratings (e.g., how many products are rated 3.0, 4.0, etc.)?

+9. What is the total potential revenue (actual_price × rating_count) by category?

+**INSIGHT FROM THE REVIEW**

+Most products received high customer ratings.

+Significant discounts tend to boost sales volume.

+The number of reviews varies greatly across products.

+Products with lower ratings generally show reduced customer engagement.

+Certain low-priced products generate substantial revenue.

+**OBSERVATION**

+Most products cluster within a tight rating range of 4.0 to 4.5

+Products with higher review counts generally correspond to greater potential revenue.

+Items with lower ratings have noticeably fewer reviews, limiting their overall impact.

+Lower-priced products can still perform strongly when sales volume is high.

+**Conclusion**

+The analysis reveals that most products maintain consistently high ratings within a narrow range, indicating general customer satisfaction.
+Products that garner more reviews tend to generate higher potential revenue, highlighting the importance of customer engagement.
+Conversely, lower-rated items attract fewer reviews, which diminishes their market influence.
+Additionally, lower-priced products can achieve strong performance when supported by high sales volume, underscoring the role of pricing strategy in driving success.